 The Norrie Disease Association held its 4th conference 9th-11th August at the Massachusetts Eye and Ear Hospital, Boston 2018.

-It was an amazing coming together for around 26 families from the US, Canada, Belgium, UK, Argentina.
-The community spirit was really strong – some families were meeting for the first time and others were re-uniting but all families made the most of every minute.
+It was an amazing coming together for around 26 families from the US, Canada, Belgium, UK and Argentina.
+Some families were meeting for the first time and others were re-uniting but all families made the most of every minute over the 3 days.

-Dr Amina Al-Yassin from University College London Great Ormond Street Hospital and Wendy Horrobin, NDF Chair and Coordinator were fortunate enough to attend the conference to meet families and learn about the Norrie Disease Association’s progress in supporting the global Norrie community through developing relationships in the research world and strengthening the Norrie disease network.
-The conference was also a great opportunity to share news from the UK Norrie community and to explore ways of collaboration between the Norrie Disease Association and the Norrie Disease Foundation.
+Dr Amina Al-Yassin from University College London Great Ormond Street Hospital and Wendy Horrobin, NDF Chair and Coordinator joined the conference to learn about the Norrie Disease Association’s progress in supporting the global Norrie community; to share news from the UK Norrie community and to explore ways of collaboration between the Norrie Disease Association and the Norrie Disease Foundation.

-The Norrie Disease Association did a fantastic job of finding excellent speakers and presentations for the conference – finding the balance between information; techniques in gene therapy, behaviour management; research and hearing aids – all very positive and generating much thought and conversation and recommendations between families.
+The Norrie Disease Association did a fantastic job of securing excellent speakers and presentations for the conference – finding the balance between information; techniques in gene therapy, behaviour management; research and hearing aids – all very positive and generating much thought and conversation between families.